Tian-e-Zhou Oxbow Nature Reserve: The reserve

 In 1988, the River Dolphin Research group in Wuhan proposed the idea of placing the rapidly declining baiji in the Tian'e-Zhou oxbow lake.
-The reserve was intended to hold any captured baiji, since it had a healthy population of fish and could sustain over 50 baiji if breeding was successful.
-The oxbow was connected to the Yangtze during the summer season when the water level was high, so nets were installed to ensure the baiji would not escape.
+The reserve was intended to hold any captured baiji, since it had a healthy fish population and could sustain over 50 baiji if breeding was successful.
+The oxbow was connected to the Yangtze during the summer when the water level was high, so nets were installed to ensure the baiji would not escape.
 Five finless porpoises were first introduced in 1990 to see if it was a suitable habitat.
-Further relocation attempts took place, however some porpoises died and others escaped the reserve during floods.
+Further relocation attempts took place.
+However, some porpoises died and others escaped the reserve during floods.
 In 1995, an adult female baiji was caught and immediately transported to the oxbow.
 After a few days she was seen swimming and feeding.
 After the 1996 flood she was found dead, entangled in the nets preventing her from leaving the reserve.
 Scientists studying her stomach contents show that there was little food inside, likely as a result of competition with more aggressive porpoises.
 She was the last baiji to live in the Tian'e-Zhou reserve.